OneKeePass/mobile/README.md

 - [ ] Multi-language support
 - [ ] Support YubiKey

+## FAQ
+Common FAQ about the application can be found [here](./docs/FAQ.md)

 ## How to build

 OneKeePass mobile application is developed primarily using the **ClojureScript** and **Rust** programming languages.
 Swift and Kotlin are used for the native modules development that interact with Rust core api lib.

 The apps are built with - [React Native](https://reactnative.dev/),[React Native Paper](https://reactnativepaper.com/) and many other well known react native packages

-To build and run on a simulator/emulator locally, please follow the instructions [here](BUILD.md) for both iOS and Android platforms
+To build and run on a simulator/emulator locally, please follow the instructions [here](./docs/BUILD.md) for both iOS and Android platforms

 ## How to Contribute
 The CONTRIBUTING document and other guidelines for code contributions are not yet ready.
 Till that time, please feel free to::